How to Start, Use and End Shareplay on FaceTime: Everything You Need To Know

 1. Stream songs and movies from an app with others

-When you tap on this message, FaceTime will offer you different options to start SharePlay for the app’s content.
-You’ll get two options – SharePlay Automatically and Ask Next time.
-The first option will trigger SharePlay every time you open Apple TV or a supported app when on a FaceTime video call.
-The latter option will allow you to choose whether or not you want to use SharePlay the next time you play content on the app.
-Choose the option you prefer.
+3. When you tap on this message, FaceTime will offer you different options to start SharePlay for the app’s content.
+You’ll get two options – SharePlay Automatically and Ask Next Time.
+SharePlay Automatically will trigger SharePlay every time you open Apple TV or a supported app when on a FaceTime video call.
+Ask Next Time will allow you to choose whether or not you want to use SharePlay the next time you play content on the app.

 2. Join someone’s SharePlay